 Here is a list of the many coffee brewing methods we could find so far.
 The ones that are marked with links will lead to their respective articles or articles with similar information.

-Known as “mud coffee,” this “ancient process requires an extremely fine powder to prevent us from swallowing grounds.
+Known as “mud coffee,” this “ancient process is one of the first Methods of Coffee Brewing.
+It requires an extremely fine powder to prevent us from swallowing grounds.
 Those must sink to the bottom of the cup before we drink the beverage.

 A percolator is a kind of vessel used for an intricate brewing by regularly cycling the hot mixture within the grounds using convection to reach the required strength.